qianlishun/MultiButton/README.md

       [btn setName:@"volume" state:@"11"];
       [self.view addSubview:btn];

-* the state set the numbers like this
+* the state set the numbers like this  The Screen button of line 1

 ②